RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 2. Import the INCLUDES, FETCHABLES, and BANKMAIN projects into an Eclipse workspace:
     - After opening Enterprise Developer for Eclipse, either create a new workspace or open an existing one.
-    - If it's not already open, open the PL/I perspective in the Eclipse IDE ("Window"->"Open Perspective"->"Other..."->"PL/I").
+    - If it's not already open, open the PL/I perspective in the Eclipse IDE ("Window"->"Perspective"->"Open Perspective"->"Other..."->"PL/I").
     - Start the project import process by selecting "Import..." from the "File" menu or right clicking in the "PL/I Explorer" tab and selecting "Import->Import..."
     - On the import pop-up window, expand "General", select "Existing Projects into Workspace", and click &lt;Next&gt;.
     - In "Select root directory:", click &lt;Browse...&gt; to navigate to the location of the "tutorial\projects\Eclipse\pli" directory, select it and click &lt;Select Folder&gt;.